-CRUX: ACNUSA director of outreach on the suffering of the Church in Ethiopia and Eritrea
+CRUX: ACN Outreach Director on Church in Ethiopia and Eritrea

 IN ETHIOPIA AND ERITREA, the Church has been suffering.
 Over the past two years, over 30 churches have been attacked in Ethiopia – half burned to the ground – leaving over 100 people dead.
 In Eritrea, where Catholics make up just about 4 percent of the population, Church-run schools and hospitals have been forcefully shut down by the government.

 The pontifical charity Aid to the Church in Need (ACN) has launched an appeal to help its efforts in the two Horn of Africa countries.